robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Robot Framework test data is defined in tabular format, using either
-the hypertext markup language (HTML), tab-separated values (TSV),
+hypertext markup language (HTML), tab-separated values (TSV),
 plain text, or reStructuredText (reST) formats.
-Robot Framework
+The details of these
+formats, as well as the main benefits and problems with them, are explained
+in the subsequent sections.
+Which format to use depends on the context,
+but the plain text format is recommended if there are no special needs.

-selects a parser for the test data based on the file extension.
-The
+Robot Framework selects a parser for the test data based on the file extension.
-extension is case-insensitive, and the recognized extensions are
+The extension is case-insensitive, and the recognized extensions are
 :path:`.html`, :path:`.htm` and :path:`.xhtml` for HTML, :path:`.tsv`
-for TSV, :path:`.txt` for plain text, and :path:`.rst` or
+for TSV, :path:`.txt` and special :path:`.robot` for plain text, and
-:path:`.rest` for reStructuredText.
+:path:`.rst` and :path:`.rest` for reStructuredText.

 Different `test data templates`_ are available for HTML and TSV
 formats to make it easier to get started writing tests.

+.. note:: The special :path:`.robot` extension with plain text files is
+          supported starting from Robot Framework 2.7.6.

 HTML format
 '''''''''''

+HTML files support formatting and free text around tables.
+This makes it
+possible to add additional information into test case files and allows creating
+test case files that look like formal test specifications.
+The main problem
+with HTML format is that editing these files using normal text editors is not
+that easy.
+Another problem is that HTML does not work as well with version
+control systems because the diffs resulting from changes contain HTML syntax
+in addition to changes to the actual test data.

 In HTML files, the test data is defined in separate tables (see the
 example below).
 Robot Framework recognizes these `test data tables`_